ashlynstill/install-notes/install.md

 # Mac Dev Environment Setup
 How to set up your new shiny Macbook like the rest of the super cool AJC news apps team

+1. Things in code blocks...

+	...like this...

+Are what you put in the command line in your terminal application.

+2. If the command starts with a ``$`` that just signifies a new prompt line in the terminal.
+Don't copy the $, but copy everything after it

+3. If something is incorrect on here or you have an issue, let me know! astill [at] ajc [dot] com

+**Open up your terminal application and let's get started!**

 ## Xcode command-line Tools